 Successful family businesses are characterized by some distinct traits:

-It is a careful and curated balance of past, present and future.
+It is a careful and curated balance of the past, present, and future.

 Family business strategy requires the creation and definition of a distinct clarity at the core, the definition and agreement on a shared future vision among family members (often across multiple generations with diverse perspectives and motivations), and the relentless leadership and execution of the overall future strategy.